kk60503/CS-Audio/BrinaLuna/README.md

 to edit and build the synth with.
 User should be able to build and open the standalone plugin from their chosen editor/environment.

 The Phaser.h and Phaser.cpp file have been edited for this project.
+They have been included for documentation purposes and are not necessary.
 The one small difference is the change in line 202 of the Phaser.h file:

 The <code>static constexpr int numStages = 6;</code> was changed to 4: